 (A) actual cost of the break-open tickets;

 (B) the prizes awarded;

 (C) reasonable legal fees necessary to organize the nonprofit organization and to ensure compliance with all legal requirements; and

 (D) reasonable accounting fees necessary to account for the proceeds from the sale of break-open tickets.

-(f) A nonprofit organization that sells break-open tickets, other than a club as defined in 7 V.S.A. § 2, shall report to the Department of Liquor Control on a quarterly basis the number of tickets purchased and distributed, and the corresponding serial numbers of those tickets, the amount of revenue realized by the nonprofit organization, and the amounts accounted for under subdivisions (e)(2)(A)-(D) of this section.
+(f) A nonprofit organization that sells break-open tickets, other than a club as defined in 7 V.S.A. § 2, shall report to the Department of Liquor and Lottery on a quarterly basis the number of tickets purchased and distributed, and the corresponding serial numbers of those tickets, the amount of revenue realized by the nonprofit organization, and the amounts accounted for under subdivisions (e)(2)(A)-(D) of this section.
 The nonprofit organization shall also identify an individual from the organization responsible for the reporting requirements under this subsection.
-If the Department of Liquor Control determines that a nonprofit organization has failed to comply with the requirements of this subsection, the Department of Liquor Control shall notify the nonprofit organization and any licensed distributors of this failure, and any licensed distributor that continues to sell break-open tickets to that nonprofit organization after notice shall be considered in violation of the requirements of this chapter until the Department of Liquor Control has determined the nonprofit organization is back in compliance with this subsection.
+If the Department of Liquor and Lottery determines that a nonprofit organization has failed to comply with the requirements of this subsection, the Department of Liquor and Lottery shall notify the nonprofit organization and any licensed distributors of this failure, and any licensed distributor that continues to sell break-open tickets to that nonprofit organization after notice shall be considered in violation of the requirements of this chapter until the Department of Liquor and Lottery has determined the nonprofit organization is back in compliance with this subsection.

 § 1204.
 License requirements; fees